iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 |                         | The default domain is sufficient for single federations.                                                                                                        |
 +-------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. _the_dcps_information_repository--federation-example:

 Federation Example
 ==================

+..
+    Sect<9.2.2>

 In order to illustrate the setup and use of a federation, this section walks through a simple example that establishes a federation and a working service that uses it.

-This example is based on a two repository federation, with the simple Message publisher and subscriber from :ref:`Using DCPS` configured to use the federated repositories.
+This example is based on a two repository federation, with the simple Message publisher and subscriber from :ref:`getting_started--using-dcps` configured to use the federated repositories.

+.. _the_dcps_information_repository--configuring-the-federation-example:

 Configuring the Federation Example
 ----------------------------------

+..
+    Sect<9.2.2.1>

 There are two configuration files to create for this example one each for the message publisher and subscriber.